xgmitt00-220814/Type1toUnicode/README.md

 ```
 File ABCD.PDF, 76 fonts found, 16 fonts skipped, 40 fonts repaired partially, 20 fonts repaired completely
 ```
+If it manages to repair some font(s), it will create an output PDF file with suffix _repaired (so ABCD_repaired.pdf in our case).
 The script also generates a subdirectory with log files for every PDF file.
-The optional -v argument greatly expands these logs to allow for better font analysis.
+The optional -v argument greatly expands these logs to allow for better analysis.
 You need to enable these verbose logs, so the actual command will look like
 ```
 Type1toUnicode -p ABCD.PDF -f multi_ascii.json -v
 ```
-Then you need to check the logs.
+Note that Type1toUnicode always tries to fix the files, even when you use the -v argument.
+Therefore, it also generates the output files every time you run it.
+It's designed to automatically overwrite them, so you don't need to delete them manually.
+After the initial run, you need to check the (verbose) logs.
 Real-world documents usually contain fonts of varying types and encodings, sometimes dozens of them.
 Without going into unnecessary technical details (yet), you may encounter several cases:

 1. If the script completely repaired all fonts, only the final statistic will appear in the log and it will say "0 fonts skipped, 0 fonts repaired partially".
 In other words, only fonts that have some sort of problem get mentioned in the log.